Director of Kindle User Experience

 I made the case to replace all Kindle eReader and Fire table screen savers.
 I pointed out that we were about to release Kindles internationally and the current eReader screen savers showcased English-speaking authors.
 As a side concern, some Kindle users thought the author portraits weren’t aesthetically pleasing and entire discussion threads were dedicated to getting Amazon to “ditch the creepy, dead author screensavers.”
 And the Kindle Fire needed media images other than print.

 I acted as creative director on the project.
-The resulting image sets won Communication Arts magazine's 2012 award for excellence in commercial photography.
+The resulting images won Communication Arts magazine's 2012 award for excellence in commercial photography.
 This was a particularly satisfying project because, in the end, it just made users happy.